glassfractals/Bot/README.md

 *This project is a copy of https://github.com/PlaceNL/Bot* - 🇳🇱 Thanks a lot! 🇳🇱

+IF you want to help with maintaining this project, look into DEVELOPMENT.md.

 ## User script bot

 ### Installation instructions